JoaoGadelha/BackendPractice/README.md

 `https://admiring-nobel-467fdc.netlify.app/.netlify/functions/index`

-If you see `Home Page` again, then your site is working correctly.
+If you see the `Home Page` message again, then your site is working correctly.